 Editor’s note.
-This fine story was written by Paul Stark of Minnesota Citizens Concerned for Life, National Right to Life’s state affiliate.
+This fine story was written a few years back for Minnesota Citizens Concerned for Life, National Right to Life’s state affiliate.
+It remains very powerful.

 President Abraham Lincoln declared Thanksgiving an official national holiday on Oct.
 3, 1863.
 In the midst of the horror of the Civil War, precipitated largely by the great evil of slavery, Lincoln (quite amazingly) wrote:

 “The year that is drawing toward its close has been filled with the blessings of fruitful fields and healthful skies.
 To these bounties, which are so constantly enjoyed that we are prone to forget the source from which they come, others have been added, which are of so extraordinary a nature that they cannot fail to penetrate and soften even the heart which is habitually insensible to the ever watchful providence of Almighty God. …